 Patrick Bansho Green, Dharma Holder

 Patrick Bansho Green began Zen practice at ZCO in 2004.
 His training includes attending sesshin for ten years, residency at Great Vow, and ten years of sanzen with Hogen.
 In 2013 Bansho completed Sanghakai training, a 3-year program for lay Zen students designed to cultivate different aspects of Sangha service, and was made a Dharma Holder.
-Along with his wife Laura Jomon Martin, he teaches Just Enough: Mindfulness and Money workshop at Heart of Wisdom and Transforming the Inner Critic at Great Vow.
-Bansho began co-leading Beginners Mind retreats at Great Vow after teaching ZCO's Intro to Zen Practice, Zazenkai, and serving as meditation instructor for beginners.
+Along with his wife Laura Jomon Martin, he teaches the Just Enough: Mindfulness and Money workshop at Heart of Wisdom and Transforming the Inner Critic at Great Vow.
+Bansho began co-leading Beginners Mind retreats at Great Vow after teaching ZCO's Introduction to Zen Practice, Zazenkai, and serving as meditation instructor for beginners.
 From 2006-2012, he served as ZCO President and is the current Treasurer.
 He works nationally with labor unions on creative organizational change strategies to respond to a rapidly evolving economy.